On the achievability of blind source separation for high-dimensional nonlinear source mixtures: Results

-This generative process is universal (Hornik et al., 1989; Barron, 1993) and can represent an arbitrary mapping $x=F(s)$ as $N_f$ increases by adjusting parameters $a$, $A$, and $B$.
-We further suppose that each element of $A$ and $a$ are independently generated from a Gaussian distribution $\mathcal{N}[0,1/N_s]$, which retains its universality (Rahimi \& Recht, 2008a; Rahimi \& Recht, 2008b) as long as $B$ is tuned to minimize the mean squared error $\E[ |B f - F(s)|^2 ]$.
+or equivalently $x = B f( y + a ) = B f$.
+This expression using the two-layer network is universal in the component-wise sense \footnote{In this work, based on the literature (Cybenko, 1989), we define the universality in the component-wise sense as the condition wherein each element of $x = F(s)$ is approximated using the two-layer network with an approximation error smaller than an arbitrary $\delta > 0$, i.e., $\mathrm{sup}_s[|F_j(s) - B_j f(As+a)|] < \delta$ for $j = 1,\dots,N_x$ when $N_f$ is sufficiently large.
+Note that $F_j(s)$ is the $j$-th element of $F(s)$ and $B_j$ is the $j$-th row vector of $B$.
+It is known that when $f$ is a sigmoidal function and parameters are selected appropriately, the approximation error can be upper-bounded by the order $N_f^{-1}$ (Barron, 1993); hence, $\E[|F_j(s) - B_j f(As+a)|^2] \leq \mathcal{O}(N_f^{-1})$.
+This relationship holds true when $N_f \gg N_s \gg 1$, irrespective of $N_x$.} (Cybenko, 1989; Hornik et al., 1989; Barron, 1993) and each element of $x$ can represent an arbitrary mapping $x=F(s)$ as $N_f$ increases by adjusting parameters $a$, $A$, and $B$.
+We further suppose that each element of $A$ and $a$ is independently generated from a Gaussian distribution $\mathcal{N}[0,1/N_s]$, which retains its universality (Rahimi \& Recht, 2008a; Rahimi \& Recht, 2008b) as long as $B$ is tuned to minimize the mean squared error $\E[ |B f - F(s)|^2 ]$.
 Here, $\E[\bullet]$ describes the average over $p_s(s)$.
-The scaling of $A$ is to ensure that the argument of $f$ is order 1.
+The scaling of $A$ is to ensure that the argument of $f$ is of order 1.
 The $N_s^{-1/2}$ order offset $a$ is introduced to this model to express any generative process $F(s)$; however, it is negligibly small relative to $As$ for large $N_s$.
+The whole system, including generative process and neural network, is depicted in Fig. 1 (left).
+The corresponding equations are summarized in Fig. 1 (right).